-5 benefits of learning to lipread when you’re hard of hearing
+5 benefits of lipreading when you have hearing loss

 Lipreading isn’t a perfect method for understanding what someone is saying.
 In particular, rhyming words (think “pop” and “mop”) can present a challenge.
-But then, if you’re hard of hearing, you probably know that there’s no single method that allows you to hear with the same clarity as someone with normal hearing abilities.
+But then, if you’re hard of hearing, even with hearing aids, you probably know that there’s no single method that allows you to hear with the same clarity as someone with normal hearing abilities.

 What is lipreading?
 What about speechreading?